eyolfson/research-2016-ecoop-artifact/README.md

 ## Implementation

-Note, that to browse the implementation you have to have the sources extracted.
+Note that to browse the implementation you have to have the sources extracted.
 To extract the sources, do the following:

     cd ~/abs